-Fiscal 2021 - A Look At The Upcoming Year
+Fiscal 2022 - A Look At The Upcoming Year

-We believe that our compelling business model, in addition to the projected growth of the large and highly fragmented hard surface flooring market, provides us with an opportunity to significantly expand our store base in the U.S. from 133 warehouse format stores as of December 31, 2020 to approximately 400 stores nationwide within the next 8-10 years based on our past success as well as internal research with respect to housing density, demographic data, competitor concentration, and other variables in both new and existing markets.
-In 2021, we plan to grow our warehouse store base by approximately 20% and add two small design studios.
-In addition to opening new stores, our focus will be on executing our core strategies as well as continuing to make investments that we believe will support our long-term growth, as outlined in "Item 1.
+We believe that our compelling business model, in addition to the projected growth of the large and highly fragmented hard surface flooring market, provides us with an opportunity to significantly expand our store base in the U.S. from 160 warehouse-format stores as of December 30, 2021 to at least 500 stores nationwide within the next 8 to 10 years based on our past success as well as internal research with respect to housing density, demographic data, competitor concentration, and other variables in both new and existing markets.
+In 2022, we plan to grow our warehouse store base by approximately 20% and add four small design studios.
+In addition to opening new stores, our focus will be on executing our core strategies, expanding our commercial business by adding Floor & Decor commercial sales representatives and growing sales at our Spartan subsidiary, and continuing to make other investments that we believe will support our long-term growth, as outlined in "Item 1.
 Business - Our Growth Strategy."
 Our ability to open profitable new stores depends on many factors, including the successful selection of new markets and store locations, our ability to negotiate leases on acceptable terms, and our ability to attract highly qualified managers and staff.
 For further information, see "Risk Factors-Risks Related to Our Business."